 APCO Project RETAINS

-How do I get access to APCO Project RETAINS?
+- How do I get access to APCO Project RETAINS?

-Does the system save my data from one visit to the next?
+- Does the system save my data from one visit to the next?

-Where is the Effective Practices Guide (EPG)?
+- Where is the Effective Practices Guide (EPG)?

-Is it possible for two people to log on and work with the tools at the same time?
+- Is it possible for two people to log on and work with the tools at the same time?

 When purchasing your subscription for the Toolkit, please remember that only one profile per agency will be permitted.
 Each agency must designate their Toolkit user.
-The current version of the Tool Kit allows only one user login to be registered per email address.
-A manager can log in at more than one station at the same time, or share the email address and password with employees who are working with different tools or different forms.
+The current version of the Toolkit allows only one user login to be registered per email address.
+A manager can log in at more than one station at the same time or share the email address and password with employees who are working with different tools or different forms.
 More than one person per center can register and use the tools, but if you want to control access to the reports (staffing analyses, employee satisfaction results, retention report), you will need to make sure that nobody has your password.
 Multiple people can log in under the same profile, as long as you are not both working on the same form at the same time.

-How long does our agency data stay in the Tool Kit?
+- How long does our agency data stay in the Toolkit?

 No problem.
 If all employees handle all calls from pick-up to completion/dispatch, you will need to decide whether to use the coverage calculation or the volume-influenced calculation.
 If the center can handle the workload with minimal staffing on all shifts, use a coverage calculation to estimate staffing needs.
 The combined call taker/dispatcher position is a volume influenced positions if staffing levels need to be increased to handle increased phone activity during the afternoon or evening shift, or if the number of call taker/dispatchers needs to be increased to handle consistent and predictable increases (e.g. weekends).

-How do I decide which positions are volume-influenced vs. coverage vs. function positions?
+- How do I decide which positions are volume-influenced vs. coverage vs. function positions?

 - Coverage positions: The position must be "covered" regardless of the number of incoming calls or dispatch activity.
 The coverage may refer to a particular task or a specific console that must be covered for a given length of time, usually continuous service 24/7/365.
 A center that can handle the workload with minimal staffing on all shifts should use a coverage calculation to estimate staffing needs.
 If a center staffs a fire or police dispatch console around the clock regardless of the amount of call activity, it is a "coverage" position.
 Specific dispatch positions such as fire, police or emergency medical dispatch and shift supervisor are typical coverage positions.
 If your center increases staffing during high volume shifts, but consistently "covers" the same period of time each day, treat it as a fraction of a coverage position.
-For example, if you have three dispatcher positions that are filled 24 hours a day and an additional 12 hour shift each day to cover the busy periods, there are 3.5 positions that need to be covered.
+For example, if you have three dispatcher positions that are filled 24 hours a day and an additional 12-hour shift each day to cover the busy periods, there are 3.5 positions that need to be covered.

 - How do I determine the call volume?
 What qualifies as a "call?"

 The answer to this question depends on the page you are using.
 The Total Call Volume (TCV) for the center may be different than the total call volume for a specific position.
 In determining staffing for volume-influenced positions, the call volume should reflect all call activity handled by the position being analyzed.
-For example if you are estimating staffing for a call taker position, and the call taker answers and directs incoming calls, use the total number of incoming calls.
+For example, if you are estimating staffing for a call taker position, and the call taker answers and directs incoming calls, use the total number of incoming calls.
 If the call taker is also responsible for handling lateral/transfer calls, call backs or outgoing calls to service providers, those calls should be included in the total count.
 All calls should be counted, even those that are for the same incident (e.g., If an incoming call is about a traffic accident that has already been forwarded to dispatch, that call should be counted even though it may not be entered in the CAD system).
 In centers where a call taker/dispatcher handles incoming calls and dispatch, consider adding the number of dispatch events to the total telephone call volume as a means of including radio activity.
 Call volume is a count of the number of telephone calls or dispatches, it is not a measure of the amount of time involved (note that we suggest using the number of times a field unit is dispatched, not the number of times a dispatcher uses the push-to-talk button).
 In centers that handle the call taking and dispatch assignments separately, dispatch assignments are not typically "volume-influenced" positions.
 They are more likely to be "coverage" positions.

-Can I calculate staffing needs for partial positions that just cover part of the day or part of the year?
+- Can I calculate staffing needs for partial positions that just cover part of the day or part of the year?

-How do I adjust the calculation for volume-influenced positions if incoming calls are simply routed to whoever is available to handle the call?
+- How do I adjust the calculation for volume-influenced positions if incoming calls are simply routed to whoever is available to handle the call?

 Some centers have a strict division of labor and incoming calls are only handled by designated agents.
-In most call centers, however, call responsibilities are widely shared and calls are routed to any available agent.
+In most call centers, however, call responsibilities are widely shared, and calls are routed to any available agent.
 Set up the staffing estimator based on the division of labor in your center.
 If the distinction from one position to another is frequently blurred, it makes sense to treat all call takers as a single position.
 It ultimately depends upon the dynamic of the center and if the information can be justified.
 For more details and examples, refer to the Staffing Workbook.

-Is there a standard for the number of dispatchers to the number of units/channels?
+- Is there a standard for the number of dispatchers to the number of units/channels?

-Employee Satisfaction Survey Questions:
+Employee Satisfaction Survey Questions

-My employees are having trouble submitting their survey responses.
+- My employees are having trouble submitting their survey responses.
 Is there something special they need to do?

 Employees must access the survey on the internet.
 The URL for employees to access the survey is printed on the employee notification.
 Each notification has a unique access code to take the survey anonymously.

-It is the last day of data collection and employees are using their unique access key and the proper URL but the page says access denied.
+- It is the last day of data collection and employees are using their unique access key and the proper URL, but the page says access denied.
 What's wrong?

 It may be that they waited until the last minute.
 Employees will not be able to submit a response after the close of the data collection period.
-Data collection is set to end at midnight on the day you selected as an end date.
+Data collection is set to end at midnight Eastern Time on the day you selected as an end date.
 You can extend data collection up to two weeks to accommodate late responders.